Neural-Network Chemical Emulator for First-Star Formation: Robust Iterative Predictions over a Wide Density Range: Results

+Note that the initial chemical abundances fall slightly outside the range of Region 3 in Table~\ref{table:RegionIC}.
+We regard the examination of the emulator under this initial condition as a stringent quality test, which demonstrates the model's flexibility beyond the training range of Table~\ref{table:RegionIC} and provides insights into possible overfitting.

 Figure~\ref{fig:single_cell_nocomp} presents the DeepONet predictions (dashed lines) together with the ground-truth numerical integration results (solid lines).
 The DeepONet model almost perfectly reproduces the highly nonlinear evolution: it captures the early chemical heating driven by $\mathrm{H}_2$ formation for $3<\log\bigl(1+\Delta t/\mathrm{sec}\bigr)<7$, as well as the late-time $\mathrm{H}_2$ cooling following further $\mathrm{H}_2$ formation at $\log\bigl(1+\Delta t/\mathrm{sec}\bigr) > 9$.
-This result demonstrates that the model has successfully learned the evolution.
+Although the initial chemical abundances slightly exceed the range defined in Table~\ref{table:RegionIC}, as mentioned before, the errors remain below 30\% (except for the minor species $\mathrm{H}_2^+$, whose residual exceeds 50\% around $\log\bigl(1+\Delta t/\mathrm{sec}\bigr)\approx6.5$, where the emulated curve is less sharp than the numerical-integration result), indicating that the model can emulate the evolution even when the input slightly exceeds the range defined in Table~\ref{table:RegionIC}.
+We have also confirmed that the errors become smaller ($\lesssim10\%$) for the initial conditions that fall within the range of Table~\ref{table:RegionIC}.
+These results demonstrate that the model has successfully learned the underlying physical processes.

 To assess the general accuracy of DeepONet predictions, we evaluate prediction errors using independent test datasets consisting of $5.12 \times 10^5$ samples that were not used in training or validation.
 The relative error $\Delta_Y$ for each prediction is defined as